Sharma-Hrishabh/ST3-Project/README.md

-# sab-kuch
+# Sab-Kuch
-A general purpose e-commerce website for hostellites in NIT-Surat
+A general purpose e-commerce website for hostellites in NIT-Surat.
+This project is made under the course CS309.